nasa-pds-engineering-node/registry-harvest-service/docker/README.md

 ./run.sh
 ```

-Above steps will run a docker container of the Big Data Harvest Server.
+Above steps will run a docker container of the Registry Harvest Service.